Thomas F. Monteleone: Awards

 In 2017, The Horror Writers Association honored him with their Lifetime Achievement Award.
 His membership and Lifetime Achievement Award benefits were revoked on January 31, 2023 by The Horror Writers Association for his not following the organization's anti-harassment policies.
-The violations included his decision to go on racist tirades and transphobic rants.
 Per HWA rules, 80% of the officers voted for his expulsion from the organization.

 Politics

 In a 1992 interview, Monteleone stated he was "registered as Independent".
 More recently, Monteleone has described himself as a libertarian.
-Discussing the issue of drug prohibition, Montelone has stated that "Now just because I'm not into the drug scene doesn't mean I'm any less of a good Libertarian.
+Discussing the issue of drug prohibition, Monteleone has stated that "Now just because I'm not into the drug scene doesn't mean I'm any less of a good Libertarian.
 I think all drugs should be legalized".
-Monteleone argues that the War on Drugs cannot be won, that criminalization creates a "phantom economy" dominated by violent criminals, and that drug prohibition is a violation of individual liberty.
+Monteleone argues that the war on drugs cannot be won, that criminalization creates a "phantom economy" dominated by violent criminals, and that drug prohibition is a violation of individual liberty.
 Monteleone is an admirer of Ayn Rand, and has described her book Atlas Shrugged as a "personal barometer".
-Monteleone has also criticized the Clinton Administration for bringing an antitrust suit against the Microsoft corporation.
+Monteleone has also criticized the Clinton administration for bringing an antitrust suit against the Microsoft corporation.

 Personal life

 Monteleone's wife, Elizabeth, co-manages Borderlands Press with Monteleone.
 Monteleone has a son and a daughter.

-In 1967, while a student at the University of Maryland, Monteleone was involved in a UFO hoax, claiming that aliens had taken him to the planet "Lanulos."
+In 1967, while a student at the University of Maryland, Monteleone was involved in a UFO hoax, claiming that aliens had taken him to the planet "Lanulos".
 This story seemed to confirm the experiences of alleged contactee Woodrow Derenberger and was investigated by journalist John Keel.
 Keel discusses the incident in several books (see chapter 14 of The Mothman Prophecies) and seems to have taken it seriously at the time, though Monteleone later confirmed it was a prank.
 He came to regret the publicity and harassment that the hoax generated.